computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Software Feature: Video Processing

 18. The user shall be able to adjust processing parameters.
-19. The video processing shall pause if two or more light objects are detected simultaneously.
+19. The video processing shall skip the frame if two or more light objects are detected simultaneously.
 20. The video processor shall expect one new light to be lit for every 500 milliseconds of video.
 21. The video processor shall allow the user to manually control the video files time position.
 22. The video processor shall allow the user to pause and resume video playback.